bcmi/OSInsert-Image-Composition/README.md

 ```
 ### 1.2 Diffusers Patch (aggressive mode mask switching)

-Aggressive mode requires a modified `diffusers` `FluxFillPipeline` to support a dynamic mask schedule:
+Aggressive mode requires a modified `diffusers` `FluxFillPipeline` to support a two-phase mask schedule divided by split_ratio:
-the first `split_ratio` portion of denoising uses `sam_mask`, and the remaining steps use `bbox_mask`.
+the first phase uses `sam_mask` and the second phase uses `bbox_mask`.

-This repository provides `diffusers_osinsert/`, which enables the patch via a context manager only during the OSInsert pipeline call.
+This repository includes `diffusers_osinsert/`, which enables the patch via a context manager only during the OSInsert pipeline call.
 It is automatically restored afterwards, so it does not permanently affect other `diffusers` usage in the same Python process.

 Optional verification (only to confirm the patched file path is from this repo):